issamhammad/RETSManager/README.md

     9- If the documentation was loaded then the deployment was successful.

+    10- Try a sample update using http://127.0.0.1:[port]/test/ *You have to refresh the browser twice at least for the initial deployment.
+First attempt will initialize the timestamp.
-    10- Try a sample update using http://127.0.0.1:[port]/test/ **This step will use a sample free username/password by CREA to download sample data and images.
+        **This step will use a sample free username/password by CREA to download sample data and images.
+        ***Wait until the log file output appears on the browser before initiating the second refresh.

     11- Note that CREA server for samples login is glitchy.
 So you might have to refresh the page more than once to get results.
         ** You might get this error "RETS Server Failure, Returned Code: 20701, Message: Not Logged In"

-    12- After the test is completed.
-The page will show the log file with the update status.
+    12- If the update is successful the log file will show "Server updated successfully".
+Note that the log file records all attempts.
+So confirm that you are looking at the right attempted data based on the time.

-    13- If the operation was successful you will find a newly created folder [media] in your root DIR
+    13- If the update was successful you will find a newly created folder [media] in your root DIR

-    14- Also you can use any SQLite browser to check your DB. a new database file is created under the root DIR.
+    14- You can use any SQLite browser to check the data in your DB.
+The database file is created under the root DIR.

 -------------------------------------------------------------------------------------------------------------------------------
 Docker Installation: (For full automation Docker + Redis + Celery + Nginx)